Skip to main content

 Course Offerings

-The UNIcert® III courses for students in the Natural Sciences, i.e. UNIcert® III/1 English for the Natural Sciences and UNIcert® III/2 English for the Natural Sciences, are offered every semester.
-Students with a placement test score between 80-100 points can take the UNIcert® III/2 English for the Natural Sciences course without having completed a UNIcert® III/1 English for the Natural Sciences (score of 65-79 points in the placement test) course beforehand.
+The UNIcert® III course for students of Natural Sciences, i.e. UNIcert® III/2 English for Natural Sciences, is offered every semester.
+Students with a placement test score between 80-100 points can take the UNIcert® III/2 English for Natural Sciences course without having completed a UNIcert® III/1 English for Academic Purposes course (score of 70-79 points in the placement test) course beforehand.

-Course Description: UNIcert® III/2 English for the Natural Sciences (6 CP)
+Course Description: UNIcert® III/2 English for Natural Sciences (6 CP)

 In addition to further developing the listening and speaking skills practiced in III/1, this course will continue to complete the preparation and practice of reading comprehension and scientific writing skills necessary to take the UNIcert III® Certificate exam at the end of the semester.